Mood Wall Ice Breaker

 • Development teams

-How to Use your Empathy Map Canvas
+How to Use Empathy Map Canvas

 When creating an empathy map, you should do one per person or customer type.
 If you are selling fresh produce, then the chef in in a fine dining restaurant with multiple service lines would be different to a produce manager of a chain.
 The empathy map should be labelled with a very clear definition of who the customer is.
 Sometimes even name and designations can help.